 - Throughout the day, whenever I need a little mental break and want to interact with others, or if I have thoughts or ideas I want to share that occur to me, I’ll pop into our Facebook group or post on my blog or check out forums I belong to.
 For me, these have always been great ways to reach out when you need a little company.
 I think interaction and participation is key, though.
 You can lurk, but you just aren’t going to get any real feeling of connection unless you actually talk to people by posting your thoughts and comments, contributing ideas or asking questions.
 A lot of times people will wonder how I have time to post on these forums and I have to chuckle because they don’t know what I know.
 First, it only takes a few seconds to post your thoughts.
 I’m not spending hours and hours in these places (like I’m sure many folks are doing).
 And second, and perhaps more importantly, I don’t operate my business or work with clients anywhere close to how they are doing it.
 They’re trying to be assistants instead of strategic administrative support partners.
 They have turned their business into a job and that’s not how I do it.
 Which is why I do have a bit more time to blog or check in with people on Facebook here and there: I’m not working as a slave or indentured servant to clients.
 I’m an expert they partner with for administrative support, not a personal assistant.
 I run my business on my own terms and that’s to their benefit.

-- My official work day ends around 5 or 6 pm.
+- My official work day ends at 5 pm.
 But you know what?
 Yeah, I sometimes do work in the evenings.
-Every once in a great while (which is rarely) it’s because I need to.
+Every once in a great while, it’s because I need to.
 Other times, it’s just because I’m on a roll or otherwise having fun and enjoying my work and don’t want to stop.
 That’s okay, people!!!
 You just want it to be on your terms, your choice, and NOT because you have set poor policies and standards and are working with clients in ways that are forcing you to work long into the evening and ignore your family, friends and other life needs.
 That’s a sure-fire way to kill your business.

 - Another little tool I use to manage expectations and keep our relationship resentment-free is the feature in Outlook that allows me to schedule when my reply email is sent to the client.
 For example, there are occasions when I will attend to client work on a day when I don’t normally/officially work or if I’m ahead of things, I will start work on the next day’s workload.
 But that doesn’t mean I want the client thinking, “Oh, she’s working on that day now” or that I’m now doing same-day work requests.
 Maybe it’s because I’m getting older, but I have absolutely no patience for having to constantly remind clients of my standards or policies or protocols.
 It doesn’t matter how many times you tell them how something works, as soon as you make an exception, they start thinking that’s the rule.
 Even the most ideal clients do this (there is no such thing as the perfect client because we are all flawed human beings).
 But it still drives me insane because I like grown-ups to be grown-ups and not little children constantly trying to test or needing to be corrected.
 So rather than try to change them (which doesn’t work), I just don’t ever email them back the same day.
 I schedule my reply email to be sent the next business/work day.
 So, I’m getting it done and out of the way and they’re getting the confirmation email that something has been handled or completed, but they never get the impression that I’m working on weekends or evenings or doing same-day requests.
 From their perspective, everything is flowing normally and consistently just as my workload policies and schedules have been presented to them.